 Archetype

-There's a distinct kind of fog this produces.
+What this produces is a particular kind of fog.
 You feel competent in the moment, because the model is right there, and the work gets done.
-You feel less competent in the abstract: a vague sense that you used to be sharper, that the people around you used to find you more interesting, that ideas used to come quicker.
+You feel less competent in the abstract: a sense that you used to be sharper, that ideas used to come quicker, that the people around you used to find you more interesting.
 The fog is real.
 It's the absence of the small frictions that used to keep your faculties in working order.

 Wonder if this is you?
 Take the 5-minute Audit.